listx/listx_blog/post/2015-02-10-using-nix-from-arch.md

 ---
 title: Using the Nix Package Manager for Haskell Development from Arch Linux
-tags: programming, haskell, arch, linux
+tags: programming, haskell, arch, linux, nix
 ---

 I recently installed and configured NixOS on a laptop and had to learn how to develop Haskell on it.